How Engagement Can Reduce Employee Turnover

 - Then, Collect Ideas – Show employees that you value their opinions and listen to them.
 Ask them to submit ideas that will help the company grow.
 This one is a win-win for the employer.
 They get great ideas, while also making employees feel good about themselves.

 - Follow up by Investing In Them – Employees want to grow.
 Invest in their development, by offering to pay for courses that they take, and actively encourage them to learn more about the industry and their job.
-It will make them a better, smarter worker.
+It will make them better, smarter workers.

 - Create Team Building Activities – There are a lot of great team building activities that you can do (here are 10 great ideas) that you can do to bring everyone closer together, and to make sure that there is a social environment, where everyone gets along.
 Making employees feel connected to their coworkers is important for employee retention.